demirbilek95/Dynamics-of-Learning/README.md

 # The Dynamics of Learning Beyond Stochastic Gradient Descent

 This repository contains the code used to obtain the experiment results of the thesis (the title is above).
-For the writing of the thesis, please check [this repository](https://github.com/demirbilek95/oxforddown) (not completed yet).
+For the writing of the thesis, please check [this repository](https://github.com/demirbilek95/thesis_writing).
 All of the experiments are stochastic.
 Setting a seed may influence the performance because the training phase takes benefit of this stochasticity.
 However, the results should be around the vicinity of the ones reported in the writings.

 ## Structure of the Repository